 If you think you’ve been a victim of a cybercrime at work, contact your company’s information security office immediately.
 If you’re at home, report cybercrime to your local law enforcement, just as you would any other type of crime.
 Depending on the specific incident, there are a number of additional steps you should take.
 Visit the National Cybersecurity Alliance’s Stay Safe Online website for easy-to-follow steps and resources.

-Do yourself a favor and manage your preferences on LinkedIn to make sure you’re comfortable with what information about you is available.
+Manage your preferences on LinkedIn to make sure you’re comfortable with what information about you is available.
 Also, review your list of connections to make sure you don’t have any posers.
 “You may be an open book, but it only takes 30 seconds to improve your information security and protect yourself from fraud,” says O’Keefe.